 You obviously want to make every effort to retain your top performers — but not at the expense of anyone else.
 Establishing special rules that only seem to apply to select individuals will undoubtedly spur resentment.

 Perceptions matter.
-If you’ve reprimanded people for arriving late to meetings, don’t turn a blind eye when your MVP saunters in five minutes after everyone else.
-If you allow your closest ally to telecommute two days a week, others should be granted the same opportunity.
+If you’ve reprimanded people for being late to conference calls, you can't turn a blind eye when your MVP continually bows out.
+In the same vein, if you allow your closest ally to work a flexible schedule, others should be granted the same opportunity.

 Giving preferential treatment can lead recipients to develop a sense of entitlement, while upsetting everyone else.
 Establish a reputation for being fair and enforcing policies evenly.